zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

      - The billing person and address for the order.
 See :ref:`order-address-details` for the exact fields needed.

+       .. note:: Even when this field is required, you can leave this out if you are using the PayPal Express Checkout button.
+Make sure you set the ``method`` to ``paypal``.

    * - ``shippingAddress``

        .. type:: address object